lecramyajiv/fonts-tamil-nonlibre/README.md

 # fonts-tamil-nonlibre

-These Tamil fonts are created by CDAC, for non commerical Free use.
+These Tamil fonts are created by CDAC,Pune,India
+The fonts are Free for non commercial personal use.

 The fonts are affixed with GIST-TMOT prefix.
 Fonts available in this set are